Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 St Peter's Basilica can be explored for free, so if there are no long lines, you can take a quick tour of basilica (you can see it in only 30 minutes).

 Start the day with visiting the Colosseum (opens at 8:30am) and exploring it for 2-3 hours (together with Roman Forum and Palatine Hill).
-Be sure to buy one of skip-the-line tickets.
+Be sure to buy one of skip-the-line tickets to avoid waiting in line and make the most of your time.

 Now, it's time for food tour which is ideal for first-time visitors (combines food tastings, walking and meeting new people).
 For joining the group, you'll need to walk reach Campo de'Fiori where the guide will wait for you.